The Dangers of Storing Obsolete Data

 While it might seem tedious or expensive, you’ll be saving a lot if you prevent a data breach.
 According to IBM, the average 2016 data breach cost the impacted company around $4 million.[iv]

 That alone seems worth taking the time to ensure your data is safe and secure.
-If you’ve got questions on data security or need held destroying obsolete data you identify as not needed, just click the button above to have a free conversation about your needs and learn more about Securis can help safeguard your brand.
+If you’ve got questions on data security or need help destroying obsolete data you identify as not needed, just click the button above to have a free conversation about your needs and learn more about Securis can help safeguard your brand.